markkerry/markkerry-hugo/content/posts/2022/02/ubuntu-server-lab/index.md

     relative: false
 ---

 This is a follow on from my old [Centos 8 post](https://markkerry.github.io/posts/2021/05/centos8-setup/), but this time I will be using Ubuntu LTS servers running on a Linux host with VirtualBox.
-I had a lot of problems with the previous configuration of Hyper-V which was too much of a pain to rectify each time I went back to it.

 The lab environment is designed to be used for any of the following:

 * General Linux sysadmin
 * Kubernetes cluster
 * Ansible configuration management
+* Terraform VirtualBox Provider

 This post will cover of the following: